asylgrp/economix/decisionmaker/README.md

 Allocation comes in four flawors.

-* `LazyFixed`: Allocate the same amount to all requests based on availiable funds.
+1. `LazyFixed` allocates the same amount to all requests based on availiable funds.
    A max amount per request may be set.
-* `LazyRatio`: Allocate availiable funds based on claim amounts.
+1. `LazyRatio` allocates availiable funds based on claim amounts.
 The higher the claim the higher the grant..
-* `StaticFixed`: Allocate the same amount to all requests.
+1. `StaticFixed` allocates the same amount to all requests.
-* `StaticRatio`: Allocate the to all requests based on a predefinied ratio.
+1. `StaticRatio` allocates based on a predefinied ratio.

 Create complex allocator combinations using the `AllocatorBuilder`.